360ls/360ls/_general/rules.md

 2. There will be MWF Slack standups when development starts to address what each member is working on, how it is going and any blockers.

 3. Slack will be primary form of communication.
-Phone calls and facetime will be used for urgent communication.
+Phone calls and FaceTime will be used for urgent communication.

 4. If a team member anticipates a missed deadline they should be transparent about it in the next MWF Slack standup.